patrickml/event-horizon/docs/meteor/counter.md

   `data` => this is the data you would like to pass to your action.
 It can be any type of object including nothing!

 So when we click on the `Increment` button we are dispatching to EventHorizon to call the action `INCREMENT_COUNTER`.
-We set this up earlier in the tutorial.
+We had set this up earlier in this tutorial.
 If you remember this action takes the current value of the store and adds one to it `store.count + 1`.
 This is an example of passing no data through our dispatchment. `DECREMENT_COUNTER` and `RESET_COUNTER` are the same way -- we don't need to pass any data through.

-However we have this other action `SET_COUNTER` that is under the `setCount` function.
+However we have another action, `SET_COUNTER`, that is under the `setCount` function.
 As you can see we are getting the current value from our store.
-Now you maybe wondering but is it reactive?
+Now you maybe wondering "but is it reactive?"
 The answer is no. We are not getting the value within a `Tracker.autorun` We can values from stores at any point in time reactive or non-reactive.
-Here we want to get the value so we can auto fill in the prompt -- incase the use forgets the previous number.
-Once the user enters in their new number we call `EventHorizon.dispatch('SET_COUNTER', newCount)` and pass in the new value we would like to see in the store -- but not after checking to make sure the user entered in good data.
+Here we want to get the value so we can auto fill in the prompt -- in-case the user forgets the previous number.
+Once the user enters in their new number we call `EventHorizon.dispatch('SET_COUNTER', newCount)`.
+When we call it we also pass in the new value the user would like to see in the store, but not after checking to make sure the user entered in good data.

 Dispatchment is pretty simple -- when this happens trigger this action with this data -- Then your Action defines what will happen next.

 ###The Counter
  Okay so thus far we have laid out our `store`, `actions`, and UI that uses our `dispatchments`, but now we need to subscribe to our store and render our value `count` reactively to the screen.

-To do so create the file `counter.jsx` under `/imports/clients/ui/components` and add the following code
+To do so create the file `counter.jsx` under `/imports/clients/ui/components` and add the following code:

 ```js
 import React from 'react';